lilab-bcb/cumulus/docs/scCloud.rst

 	  - If output parquet-formatted file
 	  - false
 	  - false
-	* - correct_batch_effect
-	  - If correct batch effects
-	  - false
-	  - false
-	* - batch_group_by
-	  - | Batch correction assumes the differences in gene expression between channels are due to batch effects.
-	    | However, in many cases, we know that channels can be partitioned into several groups and each group is biologically different from others.
-	    | In this case, we will only perform batch correction for channels within each group.
-This option defines the groups.
-	    | If <expression> is None, we assume all channels are from one group.
-Otherwise, groups are defined according to <expression>.
-	    | <expression> takes the form of either ‘attr’, or ‘attr1+attr2+…+attrn’, or ‘attr=value11,…,value1n_1;value21,…,value2n_2;…;valuem1,…,valuemn_m’.
-	    | In the first form, ‘attr’ should be an existing sample attribute, and groups are defined by ‘attr’.
-	    | In the second form, ‘attr1’,…,’attrn’ are n existing sample attributes and groups are defined by the Cartesian product of these n attributes.
-	    | In the last form, there will be m + 1 groups.
-	    | A cell belongs to group i (i > 0) if and only if its sample attribute ‘attr’ has a value among valuei1,…,valuein_i.
-	    | A cell belongs to group 0 if it does not belong to any other groups
-	  - "Donor"
-	  - None
 	* - min_genes
 	  - Only keep cells with at least <min_genes> of genes
 	  - 500